Randomization-based joint central limit theorem and efficient covariate adjustment in stratified $2^K$ factorial experiments: Application

 \item Arm A: standard neoadjuvant chemotherapy + bevacizumab,

 \item Arm B: standard neoadjuvant chemotherapy + carboplatin,

 \item Arm AB: standard neoadjuvant chemotherapy + bevacizumab + carboplatin. \end{itemize}

 The outcome of interest is the pCR breast, defined as the absence of residual invasive disease with or without ductal carcinoma in situ (ypT0/is).
 Removal of the patients with missing outcomes leaves 433 patients, 295 in clinical stage II and 138 in clinical stage III.
-We consider eight baseline covariates for adjustments: tumor grade, clinical T stage, clinical N stage, menopausal status, number of doses of paclitaxel, number of doses of doxorubicin, number of delays of doxorubicin, and whether axillary sampling was done.
+We consider eight baseline covariates for adjustments, including tumor grade, clinical T stage, clinical N stage, and so on.